StateSpaceModels/ssm/README.md

 Let's say that you want to run a particle filter of a stochastic version of our previous model with 1000 particles in you 4 cores machines (```--n_thread```).
-Also instead of plotting 1000 trajectories you jusst want a summary of the empirical confindence envelop (```--hat```).
+Also instead of plotting 1000 trajectories you just want a summary of the empirical confindence envelop (```--hat```).

     $ cat ../package.json | ./smc psr -J 1000 --n_thread 4 --hat